highlights of operations

 In 1996, we built our state-of-the-art storage terminal and loading facility in Apapa.
 The facility has a 103,000-barrel capacity.

-Our energy exploration and production work began more than 50 years ago.
+Our energy exploration and production work in Nigeria began more than 50 years ago.

-Discovered in 1998, the Agbami Field is one of the largest deepwater discoveries in Nigeria’s history.
+Discovered in 1998, the Agbami Field is one of the largest deepwater finds in Nigeria’s history.

 health, environment and safety